marti-dotcom/intersection-and-union/README.md

 ---

-**Contact**
+# Contact

 Developed by **Martina Debnath**

-Thank you for using my intersection-and-union script <3 Feel free to reach out for collaboration or feedback.
+Thank you for using my intersection-and-union CLI <3 Feel free to reach out for collaboration.

 GitHub: https://github.com/marti-dotcom